imgly/imgly-sdk-html5/README.md

-> :warning: **Warning:** This version of PhotoEditorSDK is no longer being updated.
-We will fix bugs, but new features will only be added to our [new version](https://static.photoeditorsdk.com/demo).
+> :warning: **Warning:** There's a [new version](https://static.photoeditorsdk.com/demo) available which is not developed publicly.
 Visit [https://www.photoeditorsdk.com](https://www.photoeditorsdk.com) for more information on the new SDK. :warning:

 ---